cupnoodle/blog/_posts/2016-05-20-deploy-rails-passenger-rubyconf.markdown

 Now we will install Nginx web server with passenger module
 <code>rvmsudo passenger-install-nginx-module</code><br>

-//add screenshot here
+Type in your password if it prompts, after that you will be presented to a screen like this :
-![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger.png)
+![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger.png) Press <kbd>enter</kbd> to continue

-![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger2.png)
+![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger2.png) Press <kbd>space</kbd> to select the language/framework you want, we will be selecting only Ruby for this tutorial.

-![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger3.png)
+![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger3.png) Type 1 and press enter unless you know what you are doing 😅.

-![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger4.png)
+![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger4.png) Press <kbd>enter</kbd> when it ask which directory to install, we will be using default. (default installation directory is <strong>/opt/nginx</strong>) Grab a bite or coffee while the installation is running, this might take quite some time.

-![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger5.png)
+![Press enter to continue](https://littlefoximage.s3.amazonaws.com/post21/install_passenger5.png) Press enter and continue.
 Take note of the Nginx configuration file location.
-After installing, we will add a system startup script for nginx so that we can easily start/stop/restart it next time.(Taken from [http://askubuntu.com/questions/257108/trying-to-start-nginx-on-vps-i-get-nginx-unrecognized-service](http://askubuntu.com/questions/257108/trying-to-start-nginx-on-vps-i-get-nginx-unrecognized-service) )<br><br>
+After installing, we will add a system startup script for nginx so that we can easily start/stop/restart it next time.
+(From [http://askubuntu.com/questions/257108/trying-to-start-nginx-on-vps-i-get-nginx-unrecognized-service](http://askubuntu.com/questions/257108/trying-to-start-nginx-on-vps-i-get-nginx-unrecognized-service) )<br><br>
 Download the Nginx startup script from linode documentation.
 (Thanks good guy Linode!)
 <code>wget -O init-deb.sh https://www.linode.com/docs/assets/660-init-deb.sh</code>